Reading time: 6 min.

 Vitamins & supplements

 The condition of your hair and the rate of regrowth is greatly influenced by your overall health, so improving your general nutrition will positively affect your hair.
-There are also certain vitamins and supplements that are renowned for supporting healthy hair growth, for example, vitamins D and B5, omega-3 oils, iron, zinc, and folic acid.
-Read our complete guide to hair supplements to learn more about the impact of vitamins for hair growth.
+There are also certain supplements and vitamins for hair that are renowned for supporting healthy growth.
+Methylsulfonylmethane or MSM supplements may help improve hair growth following stress-related alopecia.

 General exercise

-Keeping physically fit and well is beneficial for the overall health that supports healthy hair.
-So finding a form of exercise you enjoy and do regularly will help your hair regrowth as well as boosting the strength and condition of your hair in the future.
+Keeping physically fit and well is beneficial for both overall health as well as hair health.
+So finding a form of exercise you enjoy and do regularly will help your hair regrowth as well as boost the strength and condition of your hair in the future.

 Certain exercises are particularly helpful in encouraging hair growth.
 For example, some yoga poses are known to be beneficial for stimulating blood circulation in the scalp which will aid healthy hair.
 Most types of inversion exercise (where you tip your head upside down) can improve hair health.